simonlyllyyy92/React-native-Logging-Template/README.md

 I made some updates for token persist, by creating a new ResolveAuthScreen and put it as the default root screen. we can judge whether we have a token in the localstorage. if it does, we direct to home screen, if it doesn't it weill direct to signin screen

 in order to provide some proper alert, I add a new storage folder called generalAlert and created 2 different action for show and dismiss alert.
 After that, i created a new component called generalAlert in which i used Overlay as alert component, inside this generalAlert file, in order to better control the icon style later, i created a seperate tabBarIcon component.
 Finally, I rendered this generalAlert component in the App.js file and put it under the persist gate, contains the <App> tag.
 Cause in the generalAlert file, we put everything as child component at the bottom.
 So here we put everything that involves in our navigation under this general alert.
 As a result, every page can use this alert.

+# The next version will be adding 3rd party login function like face book login , which can be found at facebook login branch